- Insurers consider others living in your household, including relatives and roommates, to be occasional drivers.

-When should we add a child to our car insurance policy?
+When should you add a child to your car insurance policy?

-You need not add your child to your car insurance policy in Canada until they've been licensed to drive and are driving on their own.
-Most Canadian insurance companies don't require you to include a teen who is still using a learner's permit and can only drive with an adult in the car for learning purposes.
-Once they advance in your province's graduated licensing programs and can drive without a supervising adult, you will need to add them as an occasional driver to your car insurance policy.
+You need not add your child to your car insurance policy in Canada until they have been licensed to drive and are driving on their own.
+Most Canadian insurance companies do not require you to include a teen who is still using a learner's permit and can only drive with an adult in the car for learning purposes.
+Once they advance in your province's graduated licensing program and can drive without a supervising adult, you will need to add them as an occasional driver to your car insurance policy.

-If your adult child lives at home with you and drives your car even occasionally, you should add them to your car insurance policy.
-You can exclude them using an exclusion form which will specifically say that they will not ever drive your insured car.
+If your adult child lives at home with you and occasionally drives your car, you should add them to your car insurance policy.
+You can exclude them using an exclusion form that will specifically say that they will not ever drive your insured car.
 Think before you do this: if your excluded child or other family member or roommate does drive your car and is in an accident, the insurance coverage could be voided.

 Don't waste time calling around for auto insurance